MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Insights/v2.8.0/Remove-AzureRmAlertRule.md

 ## PARAMETERS

-### -ResourceGroup
+### -Name
-Specifies the name of the resource group for the alert rule.
+Specifies the name of the alert rule to remove.

 ```yaml
 Type: String